parth01/WebApp.github.io/README.md

 - **Disclaimers**: Highlight that no warranties are provided and the software is used at the user's own risk.
 - **Medical Disclaimer**: Important for any project related to healthcare information.

-Feel free to replace placeholders like `Your Name` and `your-email@example.com` with your actual details, and adjust any content as needed.
-Let me know if you need further adjustments!